jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 level) to the company
 due to stolen
 credentials.

 Summary

 System Intrusion moves ahead of Errors and Basic Web Application Attacks to claim the top spot this year in breaches, meanwhile DDoS maintains its top position in incidents.
 Malware has seen a noticeable rise over the past two years, while Errors appear to be on the down swing since their rise five years ago.

-Last year, not unlike your boss at your last performance review, we highlighted the Errors in the Information industry.
-However, as we can see in Figure 88, there has been clear progress that we can put on the mid\-year review.
-Errors have experienced a decline since their upswing half a decade ago in 2017\.
-Information
-NAICS
-51
-2022 DBIRIndustries
-Figure 88\.Actions over time in Information industry breaches Patterns in years5\-year difference
+Patterns in years

+5\-year
+difference

 3\-year
 difference

 Difference
 with peers

 Basic Web
 Application Attacks

 No change

 No change

 Greater

-Miscellaneous Errors
+Miscellaneous Errors Greater
-Greater

 Less

 Greater

 System Intrusion

 Greater

 Greater

 Greater

-64
-2022 DBIRIndustries
+Last year, not unlike your boss at your last performance review, we highlighted the Errors in the Information industry.
+However, as we can see in Figure 88, there has been clear progress that we can put on the mid\-year review.
+Errors have experienced a decline since their upswing half a decade ago in 2017\.

-Figure 89\.
-Patterns in Information industry breaches (n\=378\)
+Figure 88\.
+Actions over time in Information industry breaches

-Figure 90\.
-Top patterns in Information industry incidents (n\=2,561\)
-Figure 91\.Evil Corp botnet breaches by industry (n\=7,072\)
+2022 DBIR Industries

+63

 To maintain the balance however,
 Malware has seen a measurable
 increase over the past two years.
 That is reflected in Figure 89\.
 System
 Intrusion has jumped to the top in this vertical, even rising above Basic Web
 Application Attacks.

 One interesting effect of having System
 Intrusion in the number one position is that the Information industry contains